+Several options have been discussed but did not rule out the cost of each option.
 One thing is planning on using a surface finish; the other thing is carefully selecting the appropriate surface finish that perfectly suits your project.
-Several options have been discussed but did not rule out the cost of each option.
 In your best interest, it would be cool if you take a look at your project first before deciding on the type of surface finish.
-In instances whereby you are on a low budget, it is advisable to go for a surface finish like HASL, but in going for the HASL, you have to keep in mind that the HASL is not appropriate for ROHS-compliant product.
+In instances whereby you are on a low budget, it is advisable to go for a surface finish like HASL, but in going for the HASL, you have to keep in mind that the HASL is not appropriate for ROHS-compliant products.

-We have brought to you some of the common types of surface finish, including the advantages and disadvantages attached to each one of them.
+We have brought some of the common types of surface finish to you, including the advantages and disadvantages attached to each one of them.
 We have started this, and we can help you see it to the very end.
 Trust me, you won't want to fall into the wrong hands, and that is why we are here 24/7 at your service.
 Why don't you contact us today?
 We would be more than glad to hear from you.
-Also, you can request for a quotation, and in case you have troubling questions or suggestions, please feel free to pass them across.
+Also, you can request a quotation, and if you have troubling questions or suggestions, please feel free to pass them across.